Callum

 Callum is a Scottish Gaelic name that commemorates the Latin name Columba, meaning 'dove'.
 Callum was popular among early Christians because the dove was a symbol of purity, peace and the Holy Spirit.
 St. Columba was one of the most influential of the early Celtic saints.
 The name may also be spelled "Calum".
-Callum is a popular name, especially in Scotland where it was the 34th most popular name for baby boys in 2017.
+Callum is a popular name, especially in Scotland where it was the 60th most popular name in 2022.